normaneulin/DeepNupShape/README.md

 | **DeepNup (Original)** | Sequence Only | 0.4893 | 0.4882 | 0.5029 | -0.0065 | 0.6209 |
 | **DeepNup + Shapes** | Sequence + Shapes | 0.5092 | 0.4990 | 0.5077 | +0.0061 | 0.3808 |
 | **Improvement** | - | **+1.99%** | **+1.07%** | **+0.48%** | **+0.0126** | **-23.41%** |

+3-fold cross validation was used with only 20 epochs per fold.
+This model evalutaion was used on both approaches.

 ### Key Findings